vpcarroll15/personal/music/reviews/endonomos/ii_enlightenment.md

 I feel like Endonomos is completely in control here--like my attention is drawn to exactly where they want it to be.
 It's striking to listen to something this intentional and polished.
-Peak Hamferd is like this, though Hamferd reminds me of a bleak wasteland in northern Europe, and Endonomos feels a bit more like a city-- perhaps the inside of a cathedral where something horrible has happened.
+Peak Hamferd is like this, though Hamferd reminds me of a bleak wasteland in northern Europe, and Endonomos feels a bit more like a city--perhaps the inside of a cathedral where something horrible has happened.
 Hamferd has more raw emotion, and this is mathier.
 But both have the same brutal, spare chilliness.